tableau/tabcmd/docs/tabcmd_cmd.md

 If the server is using a port other than 80 (the default), you will need to specify the port.

 You need the \-\-site (-t) option only if the server is running multiple sites and you are logging in to a site other than the Default site.
 If you do not provide a password you will be prompted for one.
 If the \-\-no-prompt option is specified and no password/token is provided, the command will fail.
+The command will fail if username/password is specified with token name/token.

 Once you log in, the session will continue until it expires on the server or the logout command is run.